-Holding a Resilience screening
+Holding a Resilience screening in a building

 The purpose of the film screening is to raise awareness so that we can all make a difference to the lives of those that have been affected by Adverse Childhood Experiences (ACEs) and have an understanding that impacts our parenting and, if from an organisation, our work and practice.